*South Pas Back Then

 The train stopped at Mission Bay and we boarded buses to the Catamaran Hotel.
 The talking did not stop.

 At the Catamaran, our Hawaii theme continued.
 A rock and roll band started up and food stations were everywhere.
-Finally, the talking stopped and classmates started dancing.
+Finally, the talking stopped and my classmates started dancing.

 The hotel owned a paddlewheel boat that circled Mission Bay.
 This was a good break from the noise.